Neogoma/tutorial-navmesh-navigation/README.md

 # tutorial-navmesh-navigation

-This repository covers the use of Unity3d Navmesh Components together with the stardust SDK for visual positioning.
+This repository covers the use of Unity3d Navmesh Components together with the stardust SDK for visual positioning in a tutorial where we use a guide bot to display some information about a desired target location.
 Enabling developers to anchor immersive experiences in space, as well as allowing for other to view the experience.

+Link to video tutorial: https://www.youtube.com/watch?v=_7BB3cneXXw&ab_channel=Neogoma%28%23StardustSDK%29

 Setup:
 - You need to use your API key, get it from your Stardust settings dashboard: https://stardust.neogoma.com/login